web3jenks/web3-storage-api-client-codegen/README.md

 - Make any changes to our custom template, we can add new configuration values using `{{configValue}}` and then setting the value in the language configuration file `./config/python.yml` like so `configValue: Hello`
 - Run generation `npm run gen:py`, our template changes will be observable in the produced file: `out/python/README.md`

-## Running locally
+## Generate code locally

-Install dependencies:
+Before you start, install dependencies:
 - `docker`, make sure your docker daemon is running before generating
 - `nodejs` & `npm`